Why Does Coffee Taste Sour?

 How to Fix Sour Coffee Depending on your Brewing Method

-If you’re wondering what you can do to get rid of that sour taste in your coffee, it’s time to change up your grind size and brewing time.
+If you’re wondering what you can do to get rid of that awful taste in your coffee, it’s time to change up your grind size and brewing time.
 Ryan from Bean Box lays out a few great tips tailored to some of the most common brewing methods.

 Note: Coincidentally, Bean Box also has one of our favorite coffee subscriptions, too!